-Ok, so not so much profit in this post but if you are able to get this working properly you could save a bundle of money for your business and home networks.
-Pfsense is an open source firewall brought to us by the good folks at Netgate, if you have the ability to purchase their equipment, I recommend you do so inorder to keep them in business.
+Ok, so not so much profit in this post but if you are able to get this working properly you could save a bundle of money for your business and home networks and perhaps gain the experience to land a decent paying job.
+Pfsense is an open source firewall brought to us by the good folks at Netgate, if you have the ability to purchase their equipment, I recommend you do so in order to keep them in business.

 Your home network may look much different than this but I've tried to cover the majority of situations.
 A quick description is in order, I guess.

 - ONT - Provided by ISP (basically a fiber modem)

 - WAP01,WAP02, & WAP03 - Wireless access points